aptech/docs/docs/data-management/data-cleaning.rst

     5 6

 Replacing missing values
 ++++++++++++++++++++++++++++

 GAUSS has two functions that can be used to replace missing values:

+*  The :func:`missrv` function.
+*  The :func:`impute` function.

-:func:`missrv` replaces all missing values in a matrix with a user-specified value(s).
+The :func:`missrv` function replaces all missing values in a matrix with a user-specified value(s).
 Unique replacement values can be specified for each column.

 ::